HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 Having tested for support, which properties are then used inside these feature query blocks?
-The `object-fit` property came out top, the mask- properties making a good showing, along with their `-webkit-` counterparts.
-This is likely due to the lack of interoperability for masking until recently, the properties still requiring a `-webkit` prefix for Chrome.
+The `object-fit` property came out top, the `mask-*` properties making a good showing, along with their `-webkit-mask-*` counterparts.
+This is likely due to the lack of interoperability for masking until recently, with the properties still requiring a `-webkit` prefix for Chrome.

-While the `display` property features in the top 20, you have to go a long way down the list to find any grid- properties.
+While the `display` property features in the top 20, you have to go a long way down the list to find any grid properties.
 The `grid-template-columns` property being found in 2% of feature query blocks.

 ## Internationalization

 English is described as a horizontal top to bottom language, because sentences are written horizontally, starting at the top of the page.
-The script direction runs left-to-right.
-Arabic, Hebrew and Urdu are also horizontal top to bottom languages, but have a script direction of right-to-left.
-There are also languages that are written vertically, from top to bottom—such as Chinese, Japanese, and Mongolian.
+The script direction runs left-to-right (LTR).
+Arabic, Hebrew, and Urdu are also horizontal top to bottom languages, but have a script direction of right-to-left (RTL).
+There are also languages that are written vertically, from top to bottom, such as Chinese, Japanese, and Mongolian.
 CSS has evolved to better cope with these different writing modes and script directions.

 ### Direction

-The number of pages using the direction property to set CSS either on the <body> or <html> element remained unchanged from 2021, with 11% of pages setting it on <html> and 3% on <body>. <a hreflang="en" href="https://www.w3.org/International/questions/qa-html-dir">It's recommended to use HTML</a>, rather than CSS to set direction, so a lower number here matches that best practice.
+The number of pages using the `direction` property to set CSS either on the `<body>` or `<html>` element remained unchanged from 2021, with 11% of pages setting it on `<html>` and 3% on `<body>`. <a hreflang="en" href="https://www.w3.org/International/questions/qa-html-dir">It's recommended to use HTML</a>, rather than CSS to set `direction`, so a lower number here matches that best practice.

 ## Logical and physical properties

-Logical or flow-relative properties such as border-block-start and values such as start for text-align are useful for internationalization, as they follow the flow of text rather than being tied to the physical dimensions of the screen.
+Logical or flow-relative properties such as `border-block-start` and values such as `start` for `text-align` are useful for internationalization, as they follow the flow of text rather than being tied to the physical dimensions of the screen.
 Browser support for these properties is now excellent, so we wondered whether we would see more adoption.

 {{ figure_markup(
     image="logical-props.png",